Frequently Asked Questions

 Is there a limit on mobile deposits?

-The dollar amount of each mobile deposit may not exceed $1,000.
-Other dollar and daily limits may be set at the bank's discretion.*
+The dollar amount of each mobile deposit may not exceed $2,000.
+Higher dollar and daily limits may be approved upon request to firstname.lastname@example.org.*

 When are funds from mobile deposits available?